 Mark J. Higgins, CFA, CFP, is an author, financial historian, and frequent contributor to Enterprising Investor.
-His work draws from his upcoming book, Becoming an Enlightened Investor, which will arrive in bookstores in fall 2023.
-For those interested in receiving updates on the book and his research, please feel free to send your contact information.
-Prior to founding The Enlightened Investor, LLC, Higgins served as a senior investment consultant for more than 12 years.
+His work draws from his upcoming book, Investing in U.S. Financial History.
+For those interested in receiving updates on the book and his research, you can subscribe to his free newsletter.
+Prior to writing Investing in U.S. Financial History, Higgins served as a senior investment consultant for more than 12 years.
 In this role, he advised the trustees of large pension plans, foundations, endowments, and insurance reserves that had aggregate assets of more than $60 billion.
 As a consultant, he discovered that understanding financial history proved much more valuable than tracking the latest economic data.
-He also discovered that there was no single book that recounted the full financial history of the United States.
-Becoming an Enlightened Investor seeks to fill this void.
-The insights are intended to help investors contextualize current events and thereby improve their investment decisions.
-The book will be published and distributed by the Greenleaf Book Group and will be available for purchase online and in bookstores in fall 2023.
+He also discovered that there was no single book that recounted the complete financial history of the United States.
+Investing in U.S. Financial History seeks to fill this void.
+The book will be published and distributed by the Greenleaf Book Group and will be available for purchase online and in bookstores in February 2024.

 The current debt ceiling debate reveals a painful reality that the United States must confront.